A comprehensive checklist to refer to when migrating to the cloud

 An enterprise should always be willing to adjust its architecture, given that migrating its system as-is will always be more expensive.

 For enterprises, saving on costs is by far the most influential motivation behind cloud migration.
 However, it is almost always the costliest option.
-This is because enterprises tend to perceive cloud migrations as cloning of their existing infrastructure and forget to include scalability costs, management costs, and overheads that they would incur from their cloud service provider.
+This is because enterprises tend to perceive cloud migration solutions as cloning their existing infrastructure and forget to include scalability costs, management costs, and overheads that they would incur from their cloud service provider.

 4. Balance in service utilization